versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 ## Installation

-The installation is pretty standard, just note the last step:
+VersionPress can be obtained via the main [versionpress.net website](http://versionpress.net/).
+When you have the ZIP file, the installation is pretty standard:

 1. Log in to the admin screens
 2. Go to *Plugins > Add New > Upload*